pocolococoder/Emergency-Hotline/README.md

 1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?

-Answer: Difference between getElementById, getElementsByClassName, and querySelector/querySelectorAll:
+Answer: Difference between getElementById, getElementsByClassName, and queryselector/queryselectorAll:

-        getElementById("id") - Selects only one element by its unique id.
-Returns the element directly.
+getElementById('id')- Selects only one element by its unique id .Returns the element directly.
+.

-       getElementsByClassName("class") - Selects all elements with that class.
-Returns a live HTMLCollection (updates if DOM changes).
+getElementsByClassName('class')- Selects all elements with that class .
+Returns a live HTML  collection (Updates if DOM Changes).
+.

-       querySelector("selector") - Selects the first element that matches a CSS selector (id, class, tag, etc.).

-       querySelectorAll("selector") - Selects all elements that match a CSS selector.
-Returns a static NodeList (doesn’t auto-update).
+queryselector('selector')- Selects the first element that matches a CSS selector (id,class,tag etc) . queryselectorAll('selector')- Selects all elements that match a CSS selector.
+Return a static NodeList('Doesn't auto update).

 2. How do you create and insert a new element into the DOM?